Mandy Lucas Counselling and Outdoor Therapy

 - Offer a free 10 minute telephone consultation

-- Offering Zoom online sessions or telephone sessions.
+- Offering telephone sessions and outdoor walking sessions.

-- Experienced and Accredited counsellor with 12 years post-qualification experience.
+- Experienced and Accredited Counsellor with 13 years post-qualification experience.

 I work both indoors and out!
 I work from a log cabin in my garden (see photos) and I also offer walking therapy.

-Coping with the pressures of life can feel overwhelming at times and can leave you feeling there is no time or space left for yourself.
-It can become increasingly difficult to function on a day to day basis and you may begin to feel a loss of control.
-This could be due to:
+Coping with the pressures of life can feel overwhelming and leave you feeling there's no time or space left for you.
+It can get harder to function on a day to day basis and you may feel a loss of control.
+This could be caused by:

 - anxiety, generalised anxiety disorder and panic attacks